 When young women walk alone in public, they often feel anxious.
 Situations where women are whistled at or catcalled are not uncommon, regardless of the location.
-About every nine in ten women experience street harassment, either by being wolf-whistled or catcalled.
+About every nine in ten women experience street harassment, either by wolf-whistling or catcalling.

 Women experience catcalling around 3.69 times in seven days.
-That is more than once every two days.
+That is more than once every two days, according to these catcalling statistics.
 It is a serious issue that portrays catcalling as very common.
 Such behavior makes women feel very uncomfortable and unsafe.

 How many females in America are sexually assaulted annually?

-Young female non-students aged 18 to 24 are more likely to be victims of sexual assault compared to female students who belong to the same age group.
+Young female non-students between 18 and 24 are more likely to be victims of sexual assault than female students who belong to the same age group.